elonguepee/devOpsCheatSheets/terraform/terraform-cheat-sheet.md

 map | key1=value1 <br> key2=value2
 object | example = { <br> key1 = value1 <br> key2 = value2<br>}
 tuple | ["String", 8, false]

+#### Life Cycle Rules
+Rules that are followed at certain points in a resources lifecylce.
+Such as create_before_destroy.
+Which will ensure that a new resource is created to replace the old one before it is destroyed.